 Park your car over in a safe place and carry out the following checks:

 - Check the oil level: Using the dipstick, check the oil level to know if it’s gauged.
-Simply pull out the dipstick, wipe it with a clean, soft cloth.
+Simply pull out the dipstick, and wipe it with a clean, soft cloth.
 Insert it back into the oil hose.

 Check the level to see if it needs to be topped.
 However, if it’s dry, it means the oil tank is almost empty and will need to be refilled with engine fluid.